 Psychiatrist Dr Hinemoa Elder talks about how the Māori wisdom in her new book 'Aroha' can help us live contented lives.

 Raniera Harrison says keeping it simple and taking a chance are keys to learning te reo Māori.

 History lecturer says it's odd we haven't asked more historians about the impact of pandemics.

-Opinion: Being forced into online learning due to Covid-19 lockdowns may lead to universities adapting and innovating their teaching methods forever.
+Opinion: Being forced into online learning because of Covid-19 may lead to universities adapting their teaching methods forever.

 The University of Auckland's art collection is vast but art historian Linda Tyler has a favourite.

-Five of our 40 Under 40 stars; Caroline Barron and other alumni books; editorial; Golden Graduate Alan Maxwell; news and research; and how to connect.
+Five of our 40 Under 40 stars; Caroline Barron and other alumni books; editorial; Golden Graduate Alan Maxwell; news, research and how to connect.

 Details of the Ingenio team and information about the recyclable materials that the printed magazine is made from.

 Read previous issues of Ingenio.